badlydrawnletters/emojifier-docs/safety/usersafety.md

 # User Safety at Emojifier
 ---
 ### Introduction to Emojifier
 Emojifier is a Discord Bot that works hard everyday to enhance a users chat experience, while users may stumble upon unwanted content/harassment we work hard to ensure that it doesn't happen.
-We only takes action on what happens while using Emojifier
+We only take action on what happens while using Emojifier

 ### What actions we take
 - Removing the message